pantheon-systems/documentation/source/content/guides/new-dashboard/04-personal-settings.md

 editpath: new-dashboard/04-personal-settings.md
 ---

 The Personal Settings of your profile help you control several key aspects of the Dashboard.
-To update your personal settings click the Gravatar in the upper right corner and then click **User Settings**.
+To update your personal settings click the Gravatar in the upper right corner and then click **Personal Settings**.

 ![A screenshot of the Personal Settings page](../../../images/dashboard/new-dashboard/personal-settings-profile.jpg)

 ## Profile

-Update your name, email address, password, or [delete your account](/delete-account).
+Update your name, email address, password, country and region, or [delete your account](/delete-account).

-### Login Details
+### Account and Security

 You can update the current email address or password associated with your Dashboard.